plepe/db-api/API.md

 * offset: (int) start with the nth element.
 * order: (array) Order by the specified fields.

-Returns count of deleted elements.
+Returns ids of deleted elements.

 === Action 'nop' ===
 Do nothing, return null.